tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_requests.md

  This example compels users to try out the endpoints to get a better understanding of the information they return.

-## API Explorers can be dangerous in the hands of a newbie
+## API Explorers can be dangerous in the hands of users

 Although interactivity is powerful, API Explorers can be a dangerous addition to your site.
 What if a novice user trying out a DELETE method accidentally removes data?
 How do you later remove the test data added by POST or PUT methods?